teleport-network/teleport-documents/intro/README.md

 Developers can use the combination of the above three basic contracts to develop any cross-chain interoperability contracts.

-Let us explain step by step the IBC protocol application design pattern of XIBC and how to develop an application through two examples
+Let us explain step by step the XIBC protocol application design pattern and how to develop an application through two examples.

 #### Remote contract call with token transfer